khaledGadelhaQ/Forkify/README.md

   - Enables users to search for a lot of food recipes.
 - Bookmark
   - Users can bookmark their favorite recipes for quick access.
+- Servings
+  - Easily customize recipe ingredients by adjusting the number of servings.
 - Add Recipe
   - Users can add their recipes.
   - The recipes created by users will be bookmarked as default